Monetra/mstdlib/cluster/README.md

   - ERROR:    Node is in an error state (e.g. maximum latency, non-leader sending log entries), evicted from cluster.
 Still counts toward quorum as it is expected to reconnect and re-sync.
-  - FINISH:   Node is in the process of detaching from the cluster (e.g. reboot).
-For tracking connected peers, once this step is finished (peer is disconnected), if the node exists in the global system configuration, it will go into the INIT state, otherwise will be removed from the server list completely.
 - currentTerm   - u64  - Current node term, 0 if not set.
 This may be
                          greater than the newest Log entry's term during elections.